AlxisHenry/scripts/README.md

-# linux-tools
-Some tools for linux distributions
+# Tools for Linux distributions